Skip to main content

 One thing to try today

 Pick up whatever device your child uses most.
 Go to display settings.
 Turn on the warm colour filter.
 Turn the brightness down.
-It takes ten seconds, and it means every minute of screen time from now on is a little gentler on developing eyes.
+It takes ten seconds, and it means screen time from then on is a little gentler on developing eyes.

 Sources